husarion/static_docs_deprecated/src/core2/manuals/external-modules.md

 ## Motor adapter ##

+A simple, 6-wire cable with different connectors on both sides:
+ * On the CORE2 side, there is a black, 6-pin, female, wire-to-board connector with 2.54mm pitch.
+ * On the Makeblock motor side, there is a similar connector, but white, with 2mm pitch and polarization keys.

+Caution!
+The cable doesn't have any polarization key on the 2.54 (black) connector.
+Please make sure that you connect it in correct orientation.

-The motor adapter allows to use the following motors:
+The motor adapter allows to use the following Makeblock motors:
  * DC Motor-25 9V/700RPM
+ * DC Motor-37 12V/200RPM
+ * DC Motor-37 12V/50RPM
+ * 36 DC Geared Motor 12V 240RPM
+ * Mini Metal Gear Motor – N20 DC 12V
+ * DC Encoder Motor – 25 6V/185RPM
+ * 180 Optical Encoder Motor
+ * Optical Encoder Motor-25 9V/185RPM
+ * Optical Encoder Motor-25 9V/86RPM
+Of course, if you can deal with soldering custom connectors, you will be able to use other motors as well.

 ***